fasterthanlime/cork/docs/design.md

 reason to call `resolve` on a Node anymore - when all its children, its type, etc., is all done, set in stone, nothing more to change about it.

 But some nodes' `resolvedness` depends on their trail.
 Most nodes act differently depending on what their parent is.
-For example, `VariableAccess` checks if it is the LHS(2) of an assignment, and if it refers to a property access - in which case, it should be replaced with a property setter call.
+For example, `VariableAccess` checks if it is the left-hand-side of an assignment, and if it refers to a property access - in which case, it should be replaced with a property setter call.

-(2): Left-hand-side

 So, if those nodes are being moved around, they need to resolve again (discarding their `_resolved` internal marker) to make sure they didn't miss anything.